The Garden will be closed, February 17th for President's day. We'll resume hours Wednesday-Friday, 9am-4pm next week!

 Check it out here

-Summer Camps with the Idaho Botanical Garden
+Youth Camps at the Idaho Botanical Garden

 Check it out here